 Susan joined Watsi on December 19th, 2014.
 52 other people also joined Watsi on that day!
-Susan's most recent donation traveled 4,000 miles to support Wensly, a sweet two-year-old boy from Haiti, to fund surgery prep and travel so his heart condition can finally be treated.
+Susan's most recent donation traveled 6,000 miles to support Myo, an active 14-year-old boy from Burma, to fund surgery to remove cancer from his arm so he can be active again.